 Come spring, a female in the cabin had babies!
 I got to watch them grow up and explore and continue to play together as teenagers and adults.
 Surely they’re ones I have running around my property now.
 Look how cute one of them is here:

-But here’s the one I like the most!
+Here’s the one I like the most!

-Soon after that, I watched a treacherous event unfold as their momma (not the brightest star in the galaxy) tried to teach them to pull themselves up and over a badly-done, obstructing eavestrough, to get on the roof to go to the backyard.
+Soon after that, I watched a treacherous event unfold as their momma (not the brightest star in the firmament) tried to teach them to pull themselves up and over a badly-done, obstructing eavestrough, to get on the roof to go to the backyard.
 Had she just chosen the neighbour’s tree, the access would have been SO much easier, but one poor baby, in a failed attempt to get over the hurdle, fell to the ground and was injured.
 It was favouring one side of its body, and I could see it was afraid of trying again.
 When I do my own roof next year, I’ll restore the access gap between the eavestroughs (as pictured) that was there before the neighbour’s eavestrough was needlessly extended.

 End-of-life care